nenasedk/JUPITER_VTKFileConversion/README.md

 * astropy (for unit converions)

 ## USAGE:
-The class can be run from the Convert.py script
+The class can be run from the Convert.py script 'python Convert.py'
-''' python Convert.py '''

 ## Process:
 Set up of  science factors and directories based on the user input